Demystifying Subordination, Non-Disturbance, and Attornment (SNDA) Agreements

-If you are a commercial lender, tenant, or landlord, you probably see the term “SNDA agreement” come up often.
-SNDA stands for “Subordination, Non-Disturbance and Attornment” and while the name insinuates a convoluted indecipherable legal document, SNDA agreements are easily broken down into their three core functional components:
+If you are a commercial lender, tenant, or landlord, you probably see the term “SNDA agreement” often.
+SNDA stands for “Subordination, Non-Disturbance and Attornment.”
+These agreements break down into three core components:

-The interaction between these three components serves to protect the competing interests between commercial lenders, tenants, and landlords.
-A well-balanced SNDA agreement promotes the smooth functioning of leases in the commercial lending landscape.
+Together, these three components protect the competing interests of lenders, tenants, and landlords.
+A balanced SNDA supports stable commercial leasing.

 Before breaking down the three components, let’s consider a hypothetical.